mukil/dm4-mail/README.md

 to change the *Mail Transfer Agent Host* and choose a default *From* contact

-you can also change the default *Recipient Type* and the base *Topic Type*s of autocompletion
+you can also change the default *Recipient Type* and the base *Topic Type* list of autocompletion

 hint: after each configuration update you have to call the *Reload* action of it